Lucia's Blog: 2016-05-15

 Acts 20:35

 A "taker" is not necessarily a bad person.
 He is just someone who expects others to give to him.
 He is not especially good at seeing opportunities for giving or generosity toward others.
-He misses the joy that comes from the love that is willing to sacrifice his own wants and needs for the good of others.
-Let us think about the Lord's promise, "it is more blessed to give than to receive."
+He misses the joy that comes from the love willing to sacrifice his own wants and needs for the good of others.
+Let us think about the Lord's promise, "It is more blessed to give than to receive."

 Consider the following reasons why it is more blessed to give than to receive: